mittsu333/MarkedView-for-iOS/README.md

 https://github.com/mittsuu/MarkedView-for-Android

+## Credits

+This used the following open source components.

+[Marked](https://github.com/chjj/marked) : Markdown parser written in JavaScript

+[highlight.js](https://highlightjs.org/) : Syntax highlighting for the Web

 ## License

 MarkedView is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/mittsuu/MarkedView-for-iOS/blob/master/LICENSE) file for more info.